netsec-ethz/scion-tutorials/content/install/android.md

 That means of course, that the ‘gen’ folder needs to be readily available on the internal memory.
 Download it directly or push it onto the device with ADB.

 !!! warning
-    SCION for Android currently only supports a SCION endhost configuration, as described [in this tutorial](../config/setup_endhost.md)
+    SCION for Android currently only supports a SCION end host configuration, as described [in this tutorial](../advanced/setup_endhost.md)

 !!! warning
     SCIOND config in the ‘gen’ folder needs a little adjustment on Android, as described [here](#changes-to-gen-folder)